Historical Apoplexy · State Legislative Adaptations · Louisiana

 (e) Establish parish distribution centers in Cancer Alley

-communities — including St. James Parish, St. John the Baptist
+communities, including St. James Parish, St. John the Baptist

-Parish, and surrounding River Parishes — providing clean food
+Parish, and surrounding River Parishes, providing food

 distributed outside the contaminated supply chain;